 Dates are full of antioxidants, vitamins, minerals, fiber, and provide a source of quick and convenient yet long lasting energy.

 Date paste is so versatile and can be used as a refined sugar substitute in desserts, sauces, condiments, marinades, spreads, jams, or just stirred into plain yogourt or smoothies to sweeten them up.
-Date paste has a slightly caramely taste, yet it’s neutral enough that it doesn’t overpower the other flavours in recipes.
+It has a slightly caramely taste, yet it’s neutral enough that it doesn’t overpower the other flavours in recipes.

-1 cup of tightly packed pitted dates
+- 1 cup of tightly packed pitted dates

-1/2 cup boiling water
+- 1/2 cup boiling water

-Soak the dates in boiling water for 20 minutes and then blend until smooth using a regular blender or immersion blender.
+- Soak the dates in boiling water for 20 minutes and then blend until smooth using a regular blender or immersion blender.
 Makes approximately 1 cup of date paste.